frc5687/2021-tutorial/EXAMS/controls.md

 # Level Two Controls Exam

-A level two license holder can safely deploy code to the robot to test features under development by higher level license holders.
+A level two operator can safely deploy code to the robot to test configurations and features under development by tuners and programmers.

+## Revision B

 - Go to a second desktop.
+- Open a web browser.
+- Go to the correct GitHub repo for the robot.
+- Copy the clone via HTTPS web URL to the clipboard.
 - Open up vscode.
+- Show how to clone a repo using the HTTPS web URL.
+- Find and open the local repo for the robot.
-- Pull down the latest commits from the correct repo.
+- Fetch the latest commits from the remote repo.
+- Explain why we need to fetch commits from the remote repo.
+- Show a GitGraph of all the branches in the repo.
 - Switch to a non-main branch of code to test.
+- Build robot code.
 - Connect to the robot.
 - Deploy code to the robot.
 - Check that the new code is on the robot.